nihalpasham/rustdhipv2/README.md

 	- Its not exactly lightweight (even with TLS 1.3) when you begin to account for extensions.
 Ex: client-auth extension.
 	- Certificate sizes.

 What's really needed is a simpler, easy-to-use, lightweight secure channel.
-A secure channel which has 2 pre-requisites.
+A secure channel with 2 pre-requisites.
 It must allow any 2 communicating parties the ability
-	1. to mutually authenticate each other
+	- to mutually authenticate each other and
-	2. And provide end-end encryption
+	- data-encryption must be end-end

 More importantly, both pre-requisites must be the default and not tacked-on.